fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 In this exercise you may assume that field <i>gender</i> has type <i>string</i>.

-Try the endpoint with browser and to sure that <i>ssn</i> is not included in response:
+Try the endpoint with browser and ensure that <i>ssn</i> is not included in response:

 ![](../../images/9/22g.png)